Sergey Melikov: Military career

 In 1986, Melikov graduated from the Saratov Higher Military Command Red Banner School of Internal Troops named after F. E. Dzerzhinsky with a degree in intelligence.
-After graduating, he was assigned as an officer for military service in a separate brigade of the Directorate of Internal Troops of the USSR Ministry of Internal Affairs in the Ukrainian SSR and the Moldovian SSR, served in Lvov, and Odessa, from the school.
+After graduating, he was assigned as an officer for military service in a separate brigade of the Directorate of Internal Troops of the Soviet Union in the Ukrainian SSR and the Moldovian SSR, served in Lvov, and Odessa, from the school.
 He was a member of the Communist Party.
 In 1994, he graduated from the Faculty of Border and Internal Troops of the Frunze Military Academy.

 Between 1994 and 1996, Melikov served in the First Chechen War.
 From 1994 to 1995, he held the positions of senior assistant chief of staff of the regiment, and then battalion commander of the operational division.
 Since 1995, he has been a senior officer of the military intelligence section of the headquarters intelligence department.
 In 1996, he was appointed chief of staff and a deputy commander of the operational regiment of the operational division until 1997.
-In 1997, he was appointed deputy commander, and in 1998, he was promoted to commander of the 2nd regiment of the Separate Operational Purpose Division of the internal troops of the Ministry of Internal Affairs.
+In 1997, he was appointed deputy commander, and in 1998, he was promoted to commander of the 2nd regiment of the Separate Operational Purpose Division of the Internal Troops of Russia.

 In March 2001, he took up the post of deputy commander of this division.
 In June 2002, he became its commander.

 After completing his studies, Melikov was transferred to the North Caucasus District with the Internal Troops of the Ministry of Internal Affairs.
 In April 2008, he was appointed Chief of Staff, and First Deputy Commander of the Central Regional Command of the Internal Troops of the Ministry of Internal Affairs.

 On 31 August 2011, Melikov graduated from the Military Academy of the General Staff of the Armed Forces of Russia.
 On the same day, by decree of the President of Russia, he was appointed commander of the Joint Group of Forces (forces) for conducting counter-terrorist operations in the North Caucasus region of the Russian Federation as the First Deputy Commander of the North Caucasus Caucasian Regional Command of Internal Troops of the Ministry of Internal Affairs.

 On 8 May 2014, Melikov was appointed First Deputy Chief of the Main Staff of the Internal Troops of the Ministry of Internal Affairs.
 The headquarters was headed by Colonel-General Sergey Bunin.